 CroisiEurope: In 1976 Gérard Schmitter introduced the river cruise line, CroisiEurope.
 It’s the only major river cruise company that is family owned.
 With its headquarters in Strasbourg, CroisiEurope is one of the few suppliers that can dock in this French city.
 Because it designs shallow-draft river cruise vessels, CroisiEurope can dock in ports where other vessels cannot.

-Emerald Waterways: Founded by travel company Scenic, Emerald Waterways made its debut in April 2014.
-Much like its parent company, Emerald Waterways serves travelers who are seeking a luxury river cruise experience.
+Emerald Cruises: Founded by travel company Scenic, Emerald Cruises made its debut in April 2014.
+Much like its parent company, Emerald Cruises serves travelers who are seeking a luxury river cruise experience.
 However, river cruise packages are offered at a more budget-friendly price compared to Scenic.